Skip to contents

 Other notes:

-• NONMEM’s DV is not required; rxode2 is a ODE solving framework.
+• NONMEM’s DV is not required; rxode2 is an ODE solving framework and DV is only used by nlmixr2.

-• NONMEM’s MDV is not required, since it is captured in EVID.
+• NONMEM’s MDV is not required; missingness is captured in EVID.

-To illustrate the event types we will use the model from the original rxode2 tutorial.
+To illustrate each event type, the following model from the original rxode2 tutorial is used throughout:

 #> no cache: create with `rxCreateCache()`